arrowjs/ArrowjsCore/example/ThemeSupport/README.md

 ##Define locations of themes and view templates in configure/structure.js

 Theme defines consistent look of web site.
-While view templates associates with custom feature.
+While view templates co-exists with controller and routes in feature folder.
 A feature may have several view templates.
 Common CMS feature such as blog post will use view templates in theme folder.

 All themes should be placed in the folder ```/public/themes```.
 In the view section of file ```config/structure.js```,  we define one or more locations of view templates.